Volunteering for Code Club

 In this term your club will learn how the building blocks of the web work and will build their own website.

-Term four: Python for beginners
+Term four: Python

 In this term we introduce your club to real life programming.
 We teach basic concepts via the fun of turtles, fractals and ciphers!